 The Montgomery Playhouse, formerly known as The Montgomery Players, has been in existence since 1929, making MP the oldest continuously performing community theater in the Washington Metro area and the second oldest in the state of Maryland.
 In its earliest days, MP performed regularly in the Chevy Chase area, at Leland Junior High and the Landon School.
-During World War II, when most community theaters suspended activities, MP not only kept its doors open, the Players were kept busy entertaining at service hospitals and military installations, sometimes accompanied by First Lady Eleanor Roosevelt.
+During World War II, when most community theaters suspended activities, MP not only kept its doors open, but the Players continued to entertain at service hospitals and military installations, sometimes accompanied by First Lady Eleanor Roosevelt.
 In 1962, MP relocated to Inverness Playhouse in North Bethesda.
 It was here that Oscar winner Goldie Hawn performed in our 1965 production of A Shot in the Dark, and Tony and Emmy- winner George Grizzard was an MP member.

 In late 1999, the Quince Orchard Boulevard facility was sold to a church organization.
 The Montgomery Playhouse staged its last production Our Town in that location in January of 2000.
 For the next year, determined to continue providing theater to the local community, the Playhouse went “on the road”, presenting several shows in the Shady Grove Middle School.